 - Track 7-8Food Allergies

-Pediatric Psychiatry Pediatrics is concerned to determine if a child has any learning, developmental, or behavioral problems.
+Pediatric Psychiatry is concerned to determine if a child has any learning, developmental, or behavioral problems.
 They can upkeep with several issues including learning and attention disorders and delayed development in speech, motor skills, and thinking ability and other habit disorders.
 Developmental-behavioral Pediatricians are similar, but not the same as child psychiatrists.

 - Track 8-1Neurocritical care